virgiawankusuma/fe-treatment/README.md

 # fe-treatment
-## Section 1
+## Session 1
-Make Personal Page such as in the document [Section-1](https://github.com/virgiawankusuma/fe-treatment/blob/kangudin-section-1/section-1.pdf) with Bootstrap Version 5.1.
+Make Personal Page such as in the document [Session-1](https://github.com/virgiawankusuma/fe-treatment/blob/kangudin-section-1/section-1.pdf) with Bootstrap Version 5.1.
 Guide:
 - Fork this repository
 - Make new branch with format : yourname/section_1.